spm615/chemiotc.github.io/_pages/robotic.md

 date: 2020-03-07
 ---

 Like Chemistry also Robotic is a very large discipline, in spite of its more short history.
 Its growth is soo fast that everyboby is informed by its last developments.
-Low cost electronic and automation bring to us: 3D printer, drones and home automation devices.
+Low cost electronic and automation bring to us: 3D printers, drones and home automation devices.
 The [Open Hardware Mouvement](https://en.wikipedia.org/wiki/Open-source_hardware) impressively increased the number of people involved in its applications.
-In our opionion, some trends of Robotics can be fruitfully benefical in chemical production, such as:
+In our opinion, some trends of Robotics can be fruitfully benefical for chemical productions, such as:

  1. development of new [Sensors](https://en.wikipedia.org/wiki/Sensor) with [their Electronic]( https://www.adafruit.com/category/35)